noot-arc/TerribleScripts/README.md

 ### ReplenishFirearmMagazineAutomagically
 - Replenish the firearm's magazine while holding down or toggling a button, with some other additional features.
 - Put it somewhere in the firearm prefab.</br>
+### ToggleOnGrabRelease
+- Toggles (enables or disables) objects of your choosing when your object is picked up or released
+### Duplicated Muzzle
+- Do not.
+- Basically fires the same rounds that your main muzzle fires w/o interacting with the magazine/chamber
+## Mod Mods
 ### AmmoCountUIColorShenanigans
-- Takes Graphics objects, Gradients, and puts the color onto the graphics object from the gradient based on the current ammo amount percentage.
+- Takes Graphics & LaserLight objects, Gradients, and puts the color onto the graphics/LL object from the gradient based on the current ammo amount percentage.
-- Not particularly featureful.</br>